jszaday/hypercomm-aggregation/README.md

 In node-level scenarios, the aggregator is thread-safe and does not need an external lock 😊

+## Usage Notes
+All PEs should initialize all their aggregators in the same order, creating one instance for each endpoint per PE (e.g., ep1 then ep2 for all PEs).
+This is to ensure their sequential IDs are assigned consistently.
+In the future, we may add an option for users to specify an endpoint ID.
+We recommend using a node/group or `Ckpv` variables to hold aggregators, then accessing them via the `ckLocalBranch` or `CkpvAccess` respectively.

 ## Compile-Time Options

 Hypercomm has a handful of compile-time configuration options: